nemborkar/web-scraper/README.md

 Navigate to the directory and create the virtual environment; for example,
 `virtualenv .`

-Start the virutal environment
+Start it
 `source bin/activate`

-Then install the requirements from the text file
+Then install the requirements from the file
 `python -m pip install -r requirements.txt`

 ### Step 3 - Run the file